sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ## Error Handling

-MiniMCP implements a centralized error handling mechanism following JSON-RPC 2.0 and MCP specifications.
-Errors are categorized into three types:
+MiniMCP implements a comprehensive error handling system following JSON-RPC 2.0 and MCP specifications.
+It is designed to bubble up the error information to the client and continue processing.
+Its architecture cleanly distinguishes between external, client-exposed errors (MiniMCPError subclasses) and internal, MCP-handled errors (InternalMCPError subclasses).

 ### Protocol-Level Errors

-The `MiniMCP.handle()` method provides centralized exception handling that catches all MCP-related errors.
-Parse and message validation errors are re-raised as `InvalidMessageError` that transport layers must handle, while other errors are returned as formatted JSON-RPC error responses.
-As the specification
+The `MiniMCP.handle()` method provides centralized error handling for all protocol-level errors.
+Parse errors and JSON-RPC validation errors are re-raised as `InvalidMessageError`, which transport layers must handle explicitly.
+Other internal errors (invalid parameters, method not found, resource not found, runtime errors etc.) are caught and returned as formatted JSON-RPC error responses with appropriate error codes per the specification.

-### Tool Execution Errors
+Tool errors use a dual mechanism as specified by MCP:
+1. Tool registration errors, invalid arguments, and runtime failures are returned as JSON-RPC errors.
-As suggested by the MCP specification, tool execution errors are returned in the `CallToolResult` with `isError: true`.
+2. Business logic errors within tool handlers (e.g., API failures, invalid data) are caught by the low-level MCP core and returned in `CallToolResult` with `isError: true`, allowing the client to handle them appropriately.

 ### Transport Error Handling

+Each transport implements error handling tailored to its communication model:
+- **HTTP transports**: Performs request (header/version) validation, and catches `InvalidMessageError` and other unexpected exceptions.
+The errors are then formatted as JSON-RPC error messages and return with appropriate HTTP status codes.
-HTTP transports catch `RequestValidationError` (header/version validation), `InvalidMessageError` (parse/JSON-RPC errors), and unexpected exceptions, returning appropriate HTTP status codes (400, 404, 422, 500) with JSON-RPC error bodies.
-Stdio transport catches all exceptions including `InvalidMessageError`, formats them as JSON-RPC errors, and writes them to stdout without terminating the connection.
+- **Stdio transport**: Catches all exceptions including `InvalidMessageError`, formats them as JSON-RPC errors, and writes them to stdout.
+The connection remains active to continue processing subsequent messages.

 ## Examples